SarahKay99/HME-1/README.md

 - 🌊 Your friends' old workbooks from school / university
 - 🌊 Photos of whiteboards from school / university lying around your phone

-VME data can also be found in textbooks and on worksheets.
-But using this data comes with IP complications. *Do not extract VME data from textbooks or worksheets unless you have IP permissions.*
+**Beware of IP violations.** VME data can be found in textbooks and on worksheets, but using this data requires IP permissions. *Do not extract VME data from textbooks or worksheets unless you have IP permissions.*

 ----

 ## ANNOTATING

-An official annotation software, called [DataUnion](https://dataunion.app/), is being set up for contributors to upload, annotate and verify on the dataset.
+As aforementioned, an annotation software called [DataUnion](https://dataunion.app/) is being set up.
+It will allow contributors to upload, annotate and verify on the dataset.

 This software will record your contributions to the dataset so you can be rewarded accordingly in DataTokens.
-For the time being, if you want to contribute to VME please just focus on collecting VME images.
+For the time being, **if you want to contribute to VME please just focus on collecting VME data and photographing it.**

 ----